-The amount of chemical substances handled in the April 2019-March 2020 period covered by the PRTR law*2 is as shown on the graph.
-The handled amount of chemical substances covered by the PRTR law increased by 49.7 tons from the previous year (April 2018-March 2019) to 234.1 tons.
-Ferric chloride made up 80% of that increase.
-Ferric chloride made up 83 percent of that increase and has been used since 2015 to treat wastewater generated at our biological API manufacturing facility.
+The amount of chemical substances handled in the April 2021-March 2022 period covered by the PRTR law*2 is as shown on the graph.
+The handled amount of chemical substances covered by the PRTR law decreased by 27.7 tons from the previous fiscal year (April 2020-March 2021) to 61.7 tons.
+Of that, 43% was ferric chloride.
+Since 2015, ferric chloride has been used to treat wastewater generated in the biopharmaceutical manufacturing process.

-- *1 In accordance with the Industrial Safety and Health Act revised on June 25, 2014, implementing risk assessments for chemical substances (640 items) became obligatory upon enactment of the revision on June 1, 2016.
-With subsequent revisions, as of July 1, 2018, 673 substances are subject to assessment.
+- *1 In accordance with the Industrial Safety and Health Act revised on June 25, 2014, implementing risk assessments for chemical substances (640 items) With subsequent revisions, as of July 1, 2018, 673 substances are subject to assessment.

 - *2 The Pollutant Release and Transfer Register Law Handled Amounts of Chemical Substances Covered by PRTR Law

-Handled Amounts of Chemical Substances Covered by PRTR Law (April 2019-March 2020)
+Handled Amounts of Chemical Substances Covered by PRTR Law (for the period of April 2021 - March 2022)

 Air Pollution Prevention and Associated Measures

 Based on the Air Pollution Control Act and various prefectural ordinances, the Chugai Group measures emissions of nitrogen oxides (NOx), sulfur oxides (SOx) and particulates, verifying compliance with emissions standards before releasing them.